Avalanche vs. Jets Prediction & Picks - December 16

 Avalanche Splits and Trends

-- The Avalanche are 1-2-3 in overtime matchups on their way to an 18-9-2 overall record.
+- The Avalanche have a record of 18-9-2 this season and are 1-2-3 in overtime matchups.

-- Colorado is 3-2-1 (seven points) in its six games decided by one goal.
+- In the six games Colorado has played that were decided by one goal, it racked up seven points.

-- In the two games this season the Avalanche registered just one goal, they've finished 1-1-0 (two points).
+- This season the Avalanche scored just one goal in two games and they've earned two points (1-1-0) in those contests.

-- Colorado has lost all three games this season when it scored two goals.
+- Colorado failed to win all three games this season when it scored two goals.

-- The Avalanche have scored at least three goals 21 times, and are 17-2-2 in those games (to record 36 points).
+- The Avalanche have scored three or more goals in 21 games, earning 36 points from those contests.

-- In the 14 games when Colorado has capitalized on a lone power-play goal, it has a 13-1-0 record (26 points).
+- This season, Colorado has recorded a single power-play goal in 14 games has a record of 13-1-0 in those matchups.

 Team Stats Comparison